SERVICES

 Who actually does the work?

-One accountable operator (Christian Valio) running with AI-agent leverage.
+One accountable operator, Chris, running with AI-agent leverage.
 The same person who scopes the work delivers it.
-AI agents handle parallel execution under a single decision-maker — meaning the output approximates a small team's, without the coordination overhead.
+AI agents handle parallel execution under a single decision-maker: the output approximates a small team without adding coordination overhead.
 Specialist help, if needed on a specific project, is disclosed to the client and governed by the same accountable operator; no unowned delivery layer.

 What if the project is just an audit, not a full build?